Characterizing Entropy in Statistical Physics and in Quantum Information Theory: Discussion

 \subsection{QLB states form the backbone}

 QLB states are completely characterized by one discrete parameter, so they show a truly ``natural'' ordering, allowing for a ``natural'' inequality between their entropies.
-This inequality can also be supported by considering certain irreversible evolutions in physics, namely ``mixing''.
-If $M<N$, the QLB state $\pi(N)$ can be constructed by mixing several unitarily transformed $\pi(M)$.
-The irreversibility has to be represented in an increase of entropy.
-These ideas are the basis for Uhlmann's order relation for density matrices, and could be used for a slightly different set of axioms, see the Appendix, section \ref{uhl}.

-Axiom D, on strict rules for the entropy function in case of repeated uncorrelated appearance of parts, is the first step to the law of large numbers.
-It is here, that one could exclude negativity: $S(\pi(N^2))=2\cdot S(\pi(N))$ and monotonicity imply $S(\pi(N)>0$.
-Only the case $S(\pi(0))=-\infty)$ would need to be excluded a priori or with an extra axiom.
+Axiom (D), on strict rules for the entropy function in case of repeated uncorrelated appearance of parts, is the first step to the law of large numbers.
+It is here, that negativity is excluded: $S(\pi(N^2))=2\cdot S(\pi(N))$ and monotonicity imply $S(\pi(N)>0$.
+Only the case $S(\pi(1))=-\infty)$ has to be excluded a priori.

 Note that at this point the Boltzmann-Plank formula is derived for $\pi(N)$ states only, with the assumption that their range is in one sector.
 The probabilistic distribution over different sectors has to be analyzed by using the law of large numbers.